 About the Program

 Stony Brook University Hospital offers an exciting Advanced Education Program in General Practice Residency that cultivates the new dentist’s transition from dental student to practicing clinician.
-Its academic and clinical programs are designed to grow the Residents’ skills, knowledge, and confidence to succeed in clinical practice and provide exposure to dental professional opportunities.
-The academic program year begins July 1st and continues through June 30th.
-Established July 1,1980, the GPR has progressed to 20 highly sought-after positions.
-Four of these positions are dedicated to Residents opting for a second advanced year, serving as a Chief Resident in General Dentistry.
+Its academic and clinical programs are designed to grow the residents’ skills, knowledge, and confidence to succeed in clinical practice and provide exposure to dental professional opportunities.
+The academic program year begins July 1 and continues through June 30.
+Established July 1, 1980, the GPR has progressed to 20 highly sought-after positions.
+Four of these positions are dedicated to residents opting for a second advanced year, serving as a chief resident in General Dentistry.
 Fully accredited, the General Practice Residency Education Program (GPR) provides clinical, didactic, and hospital experiences beyond that accomplished in pre-doctoral training.

 - To graduate professionals who will be able to act as primary care providers in managing the delivery of emergency and comprehensive patient-focused oral health care to a diverse population of ambulatory and hospitalized patients.